g-h-0-S-t/auto-like-threads/README.md

-# Infinite Auto-Like Bookmarklet
+# Auto-Like Threads posts Bookmarklet

-A simple browser bookmarklet to automatically like all visible "Like" buttons on infinite-scrolling pages (such as social feeds).
+A simple browser bookmarklet to automatically like all visible "Like" buttons on threads.com.
 **Keeps scrolling and liking forever until you stop it.
 No UI overlays, no page changes—just logs progress to Console.**